-The ACL on loans is a valuation account that is deducted from the loans' amortized cost basis to represent the net amount expected to be collected on the loans.
+Allowance for Credit Losses - The ACL on loans is a valuation account that is deducted from the loans' amortized cost basis to represent the net amount expected to be collected on the loans.
 Loans are charged off against the allowance when management believes the uncollectibility of the loan balance is confirmed and recoveries are credited to the allowance when received.
 In the case of recoveries, amounts may not exceed the aggregate of amounts previously charged off.

-Upon adoption of ASU 2016-13, the Company made the accounting policy election to not measure an estimate of credit losses on accrued interest receivable as the Company writes off any uncollectible accrued interest receivable in a timely manner.
+The Company does not measure an estimate of credit losses on accrued interest receivable as the Company writes off any uncollectible accrued interest receivable in a timely manner.